 The best online programs offer the same curriculum as the school’s on-campus program and apply the same admission requirements.
 Providing students with the ability to communicate with instructors and classmates in a face-to-face online environment is another hallmark of a good online program.
 In addition, candidates in online MAT programs should be provided with the opportunity to complete student teaching fieldwork in the local community.

 Teacher preparation includes the completion of an accredited teacher education program.

-Graduates of accredited colleges or universities whose bachelor’s degree was not in education, and who have not yet earned a traditional teaching certificate, can still receive an alternative teaching certificate by satisfying certain requirements.
-Click here for more information about earning your alternative teacher certification in Hawaii.
+Graduates of accredited colleges or universities whose Bachelor’s degree was not in education, and who have not yet earned a traditional teaching certificate, can still receive an alternative teaching certificate by satisfying certain requirements.
+Learn more about earning your Alternative Teacher certification in Hawaii.

 The State of Hawaii’s Hawaii Teacher Standards Board (HTSB) mandates that all teaching candidates complete and pass the Core Academic Skills for Educators (CORE Assessment).
 Completion and passing of the Principles of Teaching and Learning (PLT) Assessment is required for those who have not completed a State Approved Teacher Education Program (SATEP).
 Additional testing is required for specific content areas and can be found on the Praxis website.